SGR Range Safety Rules and RegulationsRespect the Firearm Rules for Everyone’s Safety

 3. Always keep firearms pointed in a safe direction.

 4. Always keep your finger off the trigger until ready to shoot.

 5. Always keep the action open and firearm unloaded with magazines removed until ready to fire.

 6. Use only the correct ammunition for your firearm.
 SGR Range does not permit TRACER ammunition or MUZZLE-LOADERS.
-Bird Shot can only be used out to 15 yards.
+Bird shot only allowed on the 50 yard range.
 00 Buck out to 25, otherwise slug only.

 7. No open toed or open heel shoes are allowed.
 Shooters much have appropriate footwear in order to enter the range areas.